dankrad/legendreprf/index.md

 layout: home
 ---

-For bounties on breaking the Legendre PRF, please see [bounties](bounties) for algorithmic bounties and [here](bountyinstances) for concrete key recovery puzzles.

 # The Legendre PRF

 The Legendre pseudo-random function is a one-bit PRF $$\mathbb{F}_p \rightarrow \{0,1\}$$ defined using the [Legendre symbol](https://en.wikipedia.org/wiki/Legendre_symbol):